opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/vpc_peering_accepter_v2.md

----
-layout: "opentelekomcloud"
-page_title: "OpenTelekomCloud: resource_opentelekomcloud_vpc_peering_connection_accepter_v2"
-sidebar_current: "docs-opentelekomcloud-resource-vpc-peering-accepter-v2"
-description: |-
-  Manage the accepter's side of a VPC Peering Connection.
----

 # opentelekomcloud_vpc_peering_connection_accepter_v2

-Provides a resource to manage the accepter's side of a VPC Peering Connection.
+Provides a resource to manage the accepter's side of a VPC Peering Connection within OpenTelekomCloud.

 When a cross-tenant (requester's tenant differs from the accepter's tenant) VPC Peering Connection is created, a VPC Peering Connection resource is automatically created in the accepter's account.